CASA BLOGS

 The Bridge course center volunteers prepared 7 children in Andhra Pradesh and 5 in Tamil Nadu for appearing in 10th exam.
 Parents teacher meetings were conducted where they were motivated to send their children to the bridge course centers regularly.

-for better self employment opportunities.
+Women and girls were enriched in their skills and developed confidence for better self employment opportunities.
 Children were provided information on availing loans from the banks and other financial institutions to start their own business centers.
 By attending the courses at the vocational training centers, the employable skills, social status and

 confidence level has increased.